 Sponsors and Patron Saints: We assume that parents are taking a key role in the faith formation of their youth.
 In addition, every Confirmandi needs to have a couple of companions of their choice on their journey.
 We call these people their sponsor and their patron saint.
 A sponsor is a person that acts as their Catholic mentor or guide.
 All through life we have mentors helping us out.
 We have coaches, trainers, choreographers, choirmasters, teachers, scout masters, pack leaders, and band leaders.
 It is even more important with our faith.
 We need someone to be one on one with our youth.
 We need someone to be Christ to them, a coach in the Catholic Faith.
 This person should be in at least weekly connection and conversation with the Confirmandi to continually discuss the Catholic faith.
 It would be ideal if this person was their godparent, but we know that for many reasons this cannot always be.
 The sponsor needs to be confirmed in the Catholic faith, at least 18 years of age, attending at least weekly Mass, in good standing with the Church, be able to receive the Sacraments and can not be a parent, a step-parent, or sibling.
 The reason for this is to encourage the young person to reach out to the community for further assistance, assuming that parents and family are already guiding the youth.
 This person should be very comfortable in their faith and genuinely concerned for the faith development of the Confirmandi.

 The sponsor is not the only person the Confirmandi chooses to walk with them throughout the two years and throughout their lives--they also choose a patron saint.
 In the Catholic Church we believe that God is a God of the living not of the dead, which means that the saints are alive and involved in our lives.
 We call on them for help and they do respond.
 They are in eternal unity with Jesus and are in constant communication with Him.
 We ask our friends to pray for us and we ask our saints to pray for us as well.
 For us it is the same action.
 We are asking our heavenly friends to pray for us and walk with us, and they do.
 Even though Jesus was fully human and fully divine, it can be hard for us at times to fully relate to Him because, after all, He is God and without sin.
 We look for a patron saint to find someone who walked our walk.
 One we can look up to and relate with at the same time.
 The Confirmandi should find someone they have something in common with and see how they made it to holiness and let them be their example.
 Then we challenge the Confirmandi to include their patron saint in their daily prayers, asking for assistance and perseverance in their faith journey.
 We ask them to develop a relationship with their saint.
 We will help the students find an appropriate saint to accompany them on their journey.
 Once a saint is chosen, they will do a report on their particular saint.
-This is for all Confirmation I students and Confirmation II students who for some reason has not yet turned it in.

 Retreat: Our final requirement of the Confirmandi, your sons and daughters, is that they go on one retreat per year with their confirmandi community to better understand God, their faith and to have a stronger desire to be at one with Jesus Christ.
 This is not only part of our program, but a Confirmation retreat is also a requirement of the diocese.
 This requirement must be fulfilled through Santa Clara Parish only - Retreats may not be done through another parish.